hilmanski/freeStuffDev/README.md

 List of free services for developers like database, hosting, authentication and other stuff.
 Check it out at [freestuff.dev](https://freestuff.dev).

-I had many tools in my private repository and thought why not bring it to the public?
-Surprisingly there are not many alternatives out there that focusing on free programming tools, so I created my own dev-tool list to start prototyping or making an MVP.
+I had many tools in my private repository and thought, *why not bring them to the public?* So, I created my own dev-tool list to help start prototyping or building an MVP.
+Built with Astro.

-Built with Hugo Static site generator and hosted at Netlify.
-(Now Astro on Vercel!)

-## License
-MIT License

 ## Rules
-1. Only accept free stuff or free trial at least 1 Year.
+1. We accept free stuff or free trial at least 1 Year.
+2. If the tool only offers a 7-day trial or not having a free offer at all, let's mark it as `isPaid: true` on the `frontMatter`.
-2. What is not suitable on this site:
+3. What is not suitable on this site:
    - We're not accepting language/framework specific tools.
    - Link to "part of specific tools" for example "themes for hugo"
    - Library for a certain framework/language, (e.g. Javascript library).
    - Link to Documentation or Forum of a certain tool

 They're great, but there are more suitable places for those tools.

-3. If the tool only offers a 7-day trial or not having a free offer at all, let's mark it as `isPaid: true` on the `frontMatter`.

 ## Contribute
 Want to add new stuff?